 Featuring an oil-less pump and built with the quality component, Makita MAC5200 is a heavy-duty industrial-grade unit with increased durability.
 Makita’s innovative big bore pump can build pressure efficiently at comparatively much lower RPM (1750 RPM) than its class resulting in reduced heat and improved longevity.
 Its continuous use capacity makes it ideal for professionals.

-When it comes to performance, the rating of 6.5 CFM @ 90 or 6.9 CFM @ 40PSI sorts it perfect for running 2 finishing guns or 2 roofing guns spontaneously with no buffering.
+It is perfect for running 2 finishing guns or 2 roofing guns spontaneously with no buffering.
 That is why the Makita MAC320Q is highly favored by remodelers, contractors, cut carpenters, and outdoor deck builders.

 The unit can easily operate several powerful tools like impact wrench - 3/8", impact driver 1/2", basic sprayers, air hammers, air ratchet (1/4" and 3/8"), and caulk guns, and pin nailers to roofing guns.